perkshivang/Calculator/README.md

 # Calculator
-this is  a test repository to experiment with pipeline commit.
+this is just a test repository to experiment with pipeline commit.